PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Geofence highlighting
 Any geofence can be highlighted, setting the map view to show it, as well as changing it to a highlight color (green).
-The action of moving the map to the location of the highlighted geofence is achieved by using the _Leaflet_ function \lstinline!map.flyToBounds!, which changes the map's center and zoom level to fit the bounds of the given geometry and also includes a smooth animation [@leafletDocumentation].
+The action of moving the map to the location of the highlighted geofence is achieved by using the Leaflet function \lstinline!map.flyToBounds!, which changes the map's center and zoom level to fit the bounds of the given geometry and also includes a smooth animation.

 A boolean tag \lstinline!Highlighted! is stored for every geofence.
 Some special cases have to be considered in combination with the Geofence visibility feature: